dayekim30/DBMS-terror-attack-analysis/README.md

 # DBMS-terror-attack-analysis
-Web application to visualize the result of analysis from the enormous size of data                                                                                                I
+Web application to visualize the result of analysis from the enormous size of data

 -I implement the web interface and write supporting code to embed the designed SQL queries to retrieve data from DBMS.